INGENIUM, directed by Steffen Hacker, GERMANY, 1H28 > More soon. FRENCH PREMIERE

 Book.fr is a website offering a complete range of tools for artists and talents to stream their reels, showcase their book, and create their website.

-The Paris Art and Movie Awards international film festival proudly partners with several charities :
+The Paris Art and Movie Awards international film festival proudly partnered with several charities for years :

 We also support the Time’s Up movement.